 If you’ve ever worn glasses or contact lenses, you’ve probably thought about what life might be like if you didn’t have to.
 Laser eye surgery can help you wake up in the morning and see your alarm clock!

 We will help you to navigate the different types of laser eye surgery available and determine whether you are a good candidate for the procedure.
 After a comprehensive eye exam, we will ensure you understand your options and which style of laser vision correction might best suit your situation.

 Start your laser eye surgery journey by booking a consultation today!Book Appointment

 Everyone considering laser eye surgery needs to have a comprehensive eye exam and consultation.
 We need to take a detailed look at your eyes and understand your health history and lifestyle needs in order to help you achieve the best possible outcome.

-To be considered a candidate for laser eye surgery, your eyes must be in good health.
-Infections, severe dry eye, or recent trauma may mean you’ll need to delay the procedure.
+In order to be considered a candidate for laser eye surgery, your eyes must be in good health.
+Infections, severe dry eye, or recent trauma may mean you'll need to delay the procedure.

 Here are a few other considerations for surgery:

 - You must be 18 years of age or older.

 - Your refractive error must not be too great.

 - Your prescription must be stable.